Learn 3D Modelling & Rigging in Blender 2.8

 Interested in 3D modelling?
-Maybe some simple rigging, then join me on this beginner level modelling course as we create a simple paint rig.
+Maybe some Rigging, then join me on this beginner level modelling course as we create an Rigged asset in Blender

 This course is designed to walk you through each step in the modelling process.